AlexOla-NG/AIFootballPredictions/README.md

 ## Project Overview

-AIFootballPredictions aims to create a predictive model to forecast whether a football match will exceed 2.5 goals.
+AIFootballPredictions aims to create a predictive model to forecast whether a football match will exceed 2.5 goals and predict corner outcomes (Over/Under 10.5 corners).
 The project is divided into four main stages:

 1. **Data Acquisition**: Download and merge historical football match data from multiple European leagues.
-2. **Data Preprocessing**: Process the raw data to engineer features, handle missing values, and select the most relevant features.
+2. **Data Preprocessing**: Process the raw data to engineer features (including corner statistics), handle missing values, and select the most relevant features.
-3. **Model Training**: Train several machine learning models, perform hyperparameter tuning, and combine the best models into a voting classifier to make predictions.
+3. **Model Training**: Train several machine learning models for both goals and corners predictions, perform hyperparameter tuning, and combine the best models into voting classifiers.
-4. **Making Predictions**: Use the trained models to predict outcomes for upcoming matches and generate a formatted message for sharing.
+4. **Making Predictions**: Use the trained models to predict outcomes for upcoming matches (goals and/or corners) and generate a formatted message for sharing.

 ## Directory Structure